tehwalris/coffee-random/README.md

 - The machine layout uses both pixel and percentage sizes, and has fixed aspect ratio pieces
-- Every piece of the machine and label on the rating square move on unique paths
+- Every piece of the machine and every label on the rating square moves on a unique path
 - The paths of the rating labels depend on the dimensions and position of the machine, and vice-versa
 - The machine has a significant amount of state and logic, but the rendered